microsoft/fluentui/packages/react-components/react-dialog/Spec.md

 ## Dialog

 The dialog is a container which handles styling (border, background etc.) and the overlay (dimmed background).
+By default the rendered DOM is a portal to a div in body.

 ### Anatomy